itfanr/ros2-wiki/Working-with-multiple-RMW-implementations.md

 You should have already read the [[DDS and ROS middleware implementations]] page.

 ## Multiple RMW implementations
-The ROS 2 binary releases only support one implementation at a time.
-The supported implementation is indicated in their file name.
+The current ROS 2 binary releases only support one implementation at a time (FastRTPS, indicated by their file name) since none of the other supported RMW implementations can be distributed freely.

 While the ROS 2 binary releases only include one RMW implementation each, a ROS 2 workspace that has been built from source may build and install multiple RMW implementations simultaneously.
 While the core ROS 2 code is being compiled, any RMW implementation that is found will be built if the relevant DDS implementation has been installed properly and the relevant environment variables configured.